-B's investment involved them purchasing cars with investors funds, then leasing the cars out to individuals who might not otherwise be able to access a leased vehicle.
-Mr V was told he would receive a monthly return and, on maturity, a lump sum of capital and interest.
+B would purchase cars with investors funds, then lease the cars out to individuals who might not otherwise be able to access a leased vehicle.
+Mr and Mrs S were told they would receive a monthly return and, on maturity, a lump sum of capital and interest.